Marwin Mönkemeyer

 I am on the 2025/2026 finance academic job market and available for interviews.

-SSRN “Monitoring or Selection?
+SSRN “Engagement or Selection?
 Institutional Ownership and Biodiversity Incidents”

 Job Market Paper